 Files Modified: 4 (1 new + 3 updated)

-Issues Resolved: 5 (Preview feature, key_points saving, pattern linkage, SAKI recovery, UI overhaul)
+Issues Resolved: 5 (Preview function, key_points saving, pattern integration, SAKI recovery, UI overhaul)

 What happened:

-While executing SQL for real estate test data cleanup, I accidentally deleted SAKI’s connected_accounts records as well.
+While executing SQL to clean up real estate test data, I accidentally deleted SAKI’s connected_accounts records as well.

 Cause:

-The scope of data deletion for the test shop was too broad. connected_accounts are referenced via persona_id, so deleting by shop unit inadvertently included them.
+The scope of data deletion for test shops was too broad. connected_accounts are referenced via persona_id, and the deletion structure meant they were caught up in shop-level deletions.

 How it was resolved:

-The human suggested, “Why not re-authenticate from the admin management screen?”
+The human suggested, “Why not re-authenticate from the admin panel?”
 It was restored in one go with an OAuth URL including the persona_id parameter.

 Lesson learned:

-Always confirm the target records before deleting test data.
-Be mindful of accidental deletion due to foreign key references.
+Always confirm target records before deleting test data.
+Be mindful of being caught in cascading deletions due to foreign key references.

-What went well: The human accurately pointed out the problem, “Invisible posts are a major issue” → I inventoried existing components → devised a plan → implemented it.
-This is an ideal division of labor: direction from the human, design and implementation by the AI.
+What went well: The human accurately identified the problem: “It’s bad if posts aren’t visible.” → I inventoried existing components → Planned → Implemented.
+The ideal division of labor was direction from the human, and design and implementation from the AI.

-Points for reflection: Context compression caused the Write operation in page.tsx to fail.
-Rewriting large files consumes a significant amount of context.
+Points for reflection: Context compression caused a failure in writing to page.tsx.
+Rewriting large files consumes a lot of context.

-Tip for Individual Developers: When creating new features, the golden rule is to first investigate “what can be reused.”
-In this case, I reused the EditDraftModal, drafts API, generation-service, and Vercel cron as they were.
-The new code was effectively only about 100 lines, yet the complete “preview → edit → approve → post” flow was functional.
+Tip for Individual Developers: When building new features, the golden rule is to first investigate what can be reused.
+This time, we directly reused the EditDraftModal, drafts API, generation-service, and Vercel cron.
+The new code was effectively around 100 lines, enabling the complete “preview, edit, approve, post” flow.

 Project Progress (For IXG Holders)